arkq/bluez-alsa/doc/bluealsa.8.rst

 -i hciX, --device=hciX
     HCI device to use.
 Can be specified multiple times to select more than one HCI.
-Because HCI numbering can change after a system reboot, this option also accepts HCI MAC address for the *hciX* value, e.g.:
+Because HCI numbering can change after a system reboot, this option also accepts HCI MAC address for the *hciX* value, for example:
     ``--device=00:11:22:33:44:55``

     Without this option, the default is to use all available HCI devices.